Semiconductor industry in China: Semiconductor Manufacturing International Corporation (SMIC)

-Semiconductor Manufacturing International Corporation (SMIC) is a partially state-owned publicly-listed Chinese pure-play semiconductor foundry company.
-It is the largest contract chip maker in mainland China and 5th largest globally, with a market share of 5.3% in 2Q21.
+Semiconductor Manufacturing International Corporation (SMIC) is a partially state-owned publicly listed Chinese pure-play semiconductor foundry company.
+It is the largest contract chip maker in mainland China and 5th largest globally, with a market share of 5.3% in the second quarter of 2021.

 SMIC is headquartered in Shanghai and incorporated in the Cayman Islands.
 It has wafer fabrication sites throughout mainland China, offices in the United States, Italy, Japan, and Taiwan, and a representative office in Hong Kong.
 It provides integrated circuit (IC) manufacturing services on 350 nm to 14 nm process technologies.
 State-owned civilian and military telecommunications equipment provider Datang Telecom Group as well as the China National Integrated Circuit Industry Investment Fund are major shareholders of SMIC.

 Hua Hong Semiconductor

-Hua Hong Semiconductor Limited is a publicly-listed Chinese pure-play semiconductor foundry company based in Shanghai, established in 1996 as part of China’s national efforts to boost its IC industry.
-Currently, Hua Hong’s most advanced node is achieved by its subsidiary Shanghai Huali (HLMC), which can manufacture 28/22-nm process and is currently developing advanced 14-nm technology.
+Hua Hong Semiconductor Limited is a publicly listed Chinese pure-play semiconductor foundry company based in Shanghai, established in 1996 as part of China's national efforts to boost its IC industry.
+Currently, Hua Hong's most advanced node is achieved by its subsidiary Shanghai Huali (HLMC), which in 2022 could manufacture a 28/22 nm process; in 2022 advanced 14 nm technology was being developed by the company.

-It is currently mainland China's second largest chip-maker behind rival SMIC and 6th largest globally, with a market share of 2.6% in 2Q21.
+Hua Hong Semiconductor is currently mainland China's second largest chip-maker behind rival SMIC and the 6th largest globally, with a market share of 2.6% in the second quarter of 2021.